 MEET OUR ALUMNI

 Meet U of T's newest Royal Society of Canada Scholars

 The college system

-All students within the Faculty of Arts & Science on the downtown Toronto (St. George) campus are affiliated with one of seven colleges.
+All students within the Faculty of Arts & Science on the St. George campus are affiliated with one of seven colleges.
 These colleges have deep roots in the history of the University of Toronto; the college system dates back to the earliest days of the university and remains one of its distinctive features.
 The colleges are a home base for their students and provide the advantages of a closer-knit community experience within a large research university.